Tasneem-abujeyyab/Burp-Suite-Guide-and-related-TryHackMe-Writeups/README.md

 Tips for filtering noisy traffic, handling HTTPS, and chaining Burp with other tools

 How to document your findings for reports

+## 🧭 What Is Burp Suite and Why It Matters
+Burp Suite is a powerful web vulnerability scanner and traffic interception tool used by security professionals, penetration testers, and bug bounty hunters to assess the security of web applications.
+It acts as a man-in-the-middle proxy, allowing you to intercept, inspect, and manipulate HTTP and HTTPS traffic between your browser and a target application.

+What makes Burp Suite essential is its versatility.
+Whether you're testing for SQL injection, cross-site scripting (XSS), insecure authentication, or broken access controls, Burp provides the tools to:

+Capture and replay requests
+Modify parameters and headers
+Automate attacks with payloads and fuzzing
+Analyze responses for signs of vulnerability

+In real-world testing scenarios Burp Suite becomes the central hub for understanding how a web app behaves under pressure.
+It’s not just about finding bugs; it’s about learning how applications communicate, where they break, and how attackers exploit those weaknesses.